 Feature request boards are public-facing Trello-like boards that enable customers to suggest and vote on a feature backlog.
 In addition to eliminating the need to manage feature requests via email or other methods, these boards help customers feel like they have a say in future development and provide them with something to look forward to.

 While Trello is the most common way to implement feature request boards, it isn’t necessarily designed for the task and lacks some helpful features.
-We have recently released Roadmap Portal for Jira Service Desk to make it easier to collect and prioritize feature requests with built-in voting capabilities and other features specifically designed for feature request boards.
+We have recently released a Roadmap Portal for Jira Service Desk to make it easier to collect and prioritize feature requests with built-in voting capabilities and other features specifically designed for feature request boards.

 Roadmap Portal is built on top of Jira Service Desk, which means that you can use JQL queries to populate the portal and JSD customer accounts to make it easy for customers to vote on features and influence the future direction of your product.
 Roadmap items are automatically and dynamically populated based on JQL query data.